XueFuzhao/XueFuzhao.github.io/_pages/about.md

 News
 ------
+\[2024.12].
+Joining Google DeepMind as a senior research scientist.

 \[2024.9].
 Got one paper (MixEval) accepted to **NeurIPS 2024**.
 Cong to Jinjie!

 \[2024.4].
 Got one first-authored paper (OpenMoE) accepted to **ICML 2024**.
 Thanks to all!